So, you want to own a chihuahua?

 Reality.
 Yes, they are both cute and adorable.
 Chihuahua dogs have one of the largest ranges of colour combinations and come in long and short coat.
 With their chocolate button eyes and cheeky grins there is no reason not to fall in love.

 However, there are aspects of their personality that can make them not so adorable.
-If not properly socialised they can be aggressive with strangers and other dogs.
+They can be aggressive with strangers and other dogs.
 They are also very territorial (making them excellent watch dogs) and don’t suffer strangers with enthusiasm.
-Chihuahuas are tenacious and fearless and will quickly establish themselves as top-dog if they feel leadership is weak.

 You think.
 They sleep a lot so they can be left all day